apapaefs/ParticlePheno/intro.md

-# Computational Physics I - PHYS 3500K
+# An Introduction to Scientific Computing (with Particle Physics Phenomenology)

 ## Introduction

-This book is constructed from the repository dedicated to Computational Physics I (PHYS 3500K) at Kennesaw State University.
+This book is constructed from material constructed for the purposes of the "Computational Physics I (PHYS 3500K)" course at Kennesaw State University.

 Here, you will find examples and notes pertaining to the course, as well as additional material.

-Note that the repository is meant to evolve during the semester.
-Solutions to the homework problems are given to the students taking the course, and they can be provided from the author upon request.

 ```{tableofcontents}
 ```